Knife sharpening: Steeling

 Steeling helps maintain sharpness.
 This process realigns the edge, correcting for dulling causes such as a rolled edge.
 A sharpening steel is a type of hardened cylindrical rod used similarly to honing stones.
 For example, a butcher steel is a round file with the teeth running the long way, while a packer steel (used in the meat packer's industry) is a smooth, polished steel rod designed for straightening the turned edge of a knife, and is also useful for burnishing a newly finished edge.
 Because steels have a small diameter they exert high local pressure, and therefore affect the knife metal when used with very little force.
 They are intended for mild steel knives that are steeled several times a day, but are not well suited for today's tougher and harder blade steels.
+Steels harder than 60 HRC can be prone to chipping when steeled, so stropping may be a more suitable option for maintain the integrity of the apex.
 Diamond steels are now available that have an industrial diamond coating and can remove blade metal as well as straighten, therefore used correctly they can re-profile a knife instead of just honing.